The Sustainability Committee is responsible for overseeing the development and implementation of ICAEW’s strategy and policies on sustainability.

 Jamie is an ICAEW Member and currently an investor in resource-efficient technologies.
 His focus is on energy efficiency and he invests at an early stage to support companies for the long-term.
 He is also the founder of Tellus Mater, a grant-making foundation that aims to support the movement towards a sustainable economy.

-Sue is an ICAEW member and Head of Corporate Stewardship at the World Wildlife Fund.
+Sue is an ICAEW member and Director of Corporate Stewardship at the World Wildlife Fund.
 She leads the Finance and Extractive Programmes within WWF-UK and is involved with The Finance Innovation Lab, a collaborative project between ICAEW and WWF-UK.
 Prior to this she was at Barclays for 23 years.